Bonnie970/GFA-CNN/README.md

 To facility the research in the community of face anti-spoofing, we release our test codes (including the model) for GFA-CNN, the training code will be available upon the acceptance of our paper.

 # We add the code for FDA in the folder "FDA_codes"
 Usage: Tensorflow-1.12.0, python-2.7 // Download the "fda_model.rar" package at： https://pan.baidu.com/s/1P3_BrVkc0A4Y9wtL72PiAg using the password: "39lk".
-Put the package under the folder "FDA_codes/scripts", extract it and then type the below commonds in the terminal (you may need to modify the path in the script "evaluate_inFolder_mfsdPhoto.py" and also the txt test label files):
+Put the package under the folder "FDA_codes/scripts", extract it and then type the below commonds in the terminal (you may need to modify the path in the script "evaluate_inFolder_mfsdPhoto.py" and also the path in the txt test-label files):
 ```
 python evaluate_inFolder_mfsdPhoto.py --allow-different-dimensions --checkpoint fda_model/mfsdPhotoAtck/fns.ckpt --in-path content --out-path outputs/
 ```